robertsa/memory/README.md

 memory
 ======

-A jQuery implementation of memory
+A JavaScript implementation of memory

 See how many turns it takes you to find all 26 pairs.